robotoworks/mechanoid/docs/source/ops/index.rst

 not currently in the queue with the same title, or currently executing with the same title.

-We can specify many arguments that make an operation unique in a comma seperated list, for instance:
+We can specify many arguments that make an operation unique in a comma separated list, for instance:

 .. code-block:: mechops